Studierende Master Gesundheitskommunikation Campus

 120

-Communication about health and disease is an important part of this framework.
-On the one hand, it plays a role in health care, can be used to communicate risks and options for action and thus contribute to health promotion and disease prevention.
+Communication about health and illness is an important part of this framework.
+On the one hand, it plays a role in healthcare, can be used to communicate risks and options for action and thus contribute to health promotion and disease prevention.
 On the other hand, suboptimal communication about health can also lead to a distorted perception of risk or reinforce unhealthy lifestyles.

-Health communication as an interdisciplinary field of research deals with precisely this area of conflict and deals with the social and psychological conditions, meanings and consequences of health-related and health-relevant, intended and unintended, intrapersonal, interpersonal, media and public communication.
-This interdisciplinary program is dedicated to the theory and practice of evidence-based health communication.
+Health Communication as an interdisciplinary field of research deals with precisely this area of tension and examines the social and psychological conditions, meanings and consequences of health-related and health-relevant, intended and unintended, intrapersonal, interpersonal, media and public communication.
+This interdisciplinary Master's programme is dedicated to the theory and practice of evidence-informed Health Communication.

 Comprehensive and up-to-date information on the Master's programme, the team and research: